The Credentialing Process in Healthcare: Facility Guide

 What is a credentialing fee?

-A credentialing fee includes all the costs associated with completing the credentialing process.
+A credentialing fee includes all the costs associated with completing the qualification verification process.
 These fees are usually related to the time and resources needed to centralize applications, conduct background checks, and consult with educational/licensing boards.

-Total fees for each provider usually range between $100 and $200.
-However, these fees can vary depending on how a facility’s credentialing system is set up and whether they’re using services from a CVO.
+Different types of credentialing in healthcare are associated with separate costs.
+For example, nurse licensure verification can cost as little as $30.
+Yet, the physician credentialing process for providers usually ranges between $100 and $200.
+These fees can also vary depending on how a facility’s credentialing system is set up and whether they’re using services from a CVO.

-How long is the credentialing process for providers?
+How long does the clinical credentialing process take?

 Credentialing in healthcare can take weeks to months, depending on several different factors.
-The process can take longer if facilities don’t have an efficient system for gathering and reviewing information, or if a provider delays sending over required documents.
+The process can take longer if facilities don’t have an efficient system for gathering and reviewing information, or if a clinician or provider fails to send the required documents in a timely manner.

 Hire Providers Who Make the Credentialing Process Easy